penn-wonderlab/discow-docs/h/design_v1.md

 - Databases: containing files; independent from each other
 - Duplicate vs. Replicate: duplicates are independent; replicates are linked with each other
 - Tags
   - Group tags and ordinary tags: [video](https://www.youtube.com/watch?v=di3MlFLMOf4).
 DevonThink provides interesting ways to add tags, change tags, and make use of tags.
-The idea of filtering docs by tags and addign to a `smart group` is quite interesting and may apply to Discow very well.
+The idea of filtering docs by tags and add to a `smart group` is quite interesting and may apply to Discow very well.
 - Labels
 - Inbox: collecting information into DevonThink (global for all databases); can also be specific to databases
 - Highlight notes